 LTHOUGH the Government have stated that all relay licences will expire in December, 1939, an offensive against relays has been started by Notting-ham retailers, and Cardiff, Cheltenham and Chesterfield are considering relay applications.
-Eastbourne has already turned down relay working.
+Eastbourne has already down relay working.

-Editorial and Advertisement Offices : "Practical Wireless," George Newnes, Ltd., Tower House, Southampton Street, Strand, W.C.2.
-'Phone: Temple Bar 4363.
+Editorial and Advertisement Offices:

+"Practical Wireless," George Newnes, Ltd.,

+Tower House, Southampton Street, Strand,

+W.C.2.
+Phone: Temple Bar 4363,

 Telegrams: Newnes, Rand, London.

+Registered at the G.P.O. as a newspaper and

+for transmission by Canadian Magazine Post.

 Registered at the G.P.O. as a newspaper and for transmission by Canadian Magazine Post.

-Registered at the G.P.O. as a newspaper and for transmission by Canadian Magazine Post.
-The Editor will be pleased to consider articles of a practical nature suitable for publication in Puscrucat WineLESS.
+The Editor will be pleased to consider articles of a practical nature suitable for publication in Practical Winkless.
 Such articles should be written on one side of the paper only, and should contain the name and address of the sender.
-Whilst the Editor does not hold himself responsible for manurcripts, every effort will be made to return them if a stamped and addresse meetope is enclosed.
-All correspondence intended for the Editor should be addressed.
-The Editor, PRACTICAL WIRLLESS, George Neunes, Idd., Touer House, Southampion Street, Strand, W.C.2.
-Owing to the rapid progress in the design of wireless apparatus and to our efforts to keep our readers in tolick with the latest developments, regire no warranty that apparatus described in our columns, is not the subject of letters patent.
-Copyright in all drawinge, pholographs and articles published in PRACTICAL WIRELESS is especifically reserved throughout the countries signa-tory to the Berne Concention and the U.S.A.
-Reproductions or invitations of any of these are therefore expressing forbidden.
-PRACTICAL WIRE-LESS incorporates "Amateur Wireless."
+Whist the Editor does not hold himself responsible for manuveripts, every effort will be made to return them if a stamped and addressed envelope is enclosed.
+All correspondence intended for the Editor should be addressed: The Editor, PRACTICAL WIRELESS, George Newnes, Idd., Tower House, Southampton Street, Strand, W.C.2.

+Oneing to the rapid progress in the design of wireless apparatus and to our efforts to keep our readers in touch with the latest developments, we give no warranty that apparatus described in our columns is not the subject of telers patent.

+Copyright in all drawings, pholographs and articles published in PRACTICAL WIRELESS is specifically reserved throughout the countries signatory to the Berne Convention and the U.S.A.
+Reproductions or invitations of any of these are therefore expressly forbidden.
+PRACTICAL WIRELESS is specifically reserved throughout the countries signatory to the Berne Convention and the U.S.A.
+Reproductions or invitations of any of these are therefore expressly forbidden.
+PRACTICAL WIRELESS is incorporates "Amaleur Wireless."